KostasValeckas/PyLongslit/_sources/identify.rst.txt

     :width: 100%
     :align: center

-Here there is a small offset in between the reference spectrum (lowest picture) and the line list (upper left corner) - this is beacause we use vacuum wavelengths, while the reference spectrum is in air.
+Here there is a small offset between the reference spectrum (lowest picture) and the line list (upper left corner) - this is because we use vacuum wavelengths, while the reference spectrum is in air.

-After you have found a handfull of lines, you can click on the `Fit` button to make a polynomial fit for a function that describes wavelength as a function of pixel.
+After you have found a handful of lines, you can click on the `Fit` button to make a polynomial fit for a function that describes wavelength as a function of pixel.
 You can use the `Residual/Data` button to change displays between the fit curve and the residuals of the fit in order to evaluate the fit quality.